 If you experience any of these indicators, it’s best to wrap up the interview as quickly, yet professionally, as possible.
 It may help to come prepared to the meeting with two sets of questions: one for the candidate who stands a chance and a more basic, streamlined one for the candidate who has already tipped you off that the interview is going nowhere.

 About the Author: Carletta Clyatt, a popular seminar speaker, is the SVP at The Omnia Group.
 She offers clients advice on how to manage more effectively and gain insight into employee strengths, weaknesses and behaviors.
 For more information about employee behavioral assessments, call Carletta at 813-280-3026 or email: Carletta@omniagroup.com

 Did you know?

-The American Agents Alliance has partnered with The Omnia Group to offers members a FREE profile with initial package purchase.
+The American Agents Alliance has partnered with The Omnia Group to offer members a FREE profile with an initial package purchase.
 Log in with your username and password today to access this benefit!